 Additional out-of-pocket expenses vary by student for books, supplies, personal and transportation.
-An average annual estimate for these expenses is $6,438.
-Tuition and Fees listed are for the 2017-2018 academic year and are subject to change without notice by the Board of Trustees, State Institutions for Higher Learning.
-Amounts listed are the Primary Expenses for MSU and are all required for each entering freshman. * Weighted average.
-Cost depends on the residence hall assigned and the meal plan selected.
+An average annual estimate for these expenses is $6,558.
+Tuition and Fees listed are for the 2019-2020 academic year and are subject to change without notice by the Board of Trustees, State Institutions for Higher Learning.
+Amounts listed are the Primary Expenses for MSU and are all required for each entering freshman. *This is the estimated average cost of lodging and meals for students in the upcoming academic year.

 Getting a great education is an investment, and Mississippi State University offers scholarships to make attending MSU more affordable.
 Mississippi State University’s Scholarship Program offers assistance to outstanding students who demonstrate the potential for superior academic performance at the college level.
 Admission to the university is required for all scholarships.
 To be considered for competitive, leadership and service, and private scholarships, the general scholarship application must be submitted.
 The priority date for competitive and private scholarships is December 1.

 Federal student financial aid applicants looking for grants, loans, and work study should submit the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1st of the fall prior to the year they plan to enroll at MSU.
 MSU's Federal School Code is 002423.

 State student financial aid applicants (Mississippi residents only) should also submit the online state aid application as soon as possible after January 1st of the year they plan to start school.
 Many aid programs are available through this application process including:

-As of July 1, 2016, students seeking state financial aid must be registered for 15 credit hours per semester.
-These changes will impact eligibility for state aid awards for the upcoming 2016-17 academic year.
+Students seeking state financial aid must be registered for 15 credit hours per semester.
+These changes will impact eligibility for state aid awards for the upcoming 2018-19 academic year.
 For more information on the new eligibility requirements for state aid, visit Student Financial Aid.

 For questions about Financial Aid, please contact the Department of Student Financial Aid at 662-325-2450 or email@example.com.